cap-js/docs/cds/cdl.md

 For a calculated element "on-write", the expression is already evaluated when an entry is written into the entity (the calculated element itself is read-only, so no value must be provided for it).
-The resulting value is then stored/persisted like a regular field and when reading from the entity, the it behaves like a regular field as well.
-Using a stored calculated element can improve performance, in particular when it is used for sorting or filtering.
+The resulting value is then stored/persisted like a regular field and when reading from the entity, it behaves like a regular field as well.
+Using a stored calculated element can improve performance, in particular when it's used for sorting or filtering.
 This is paid for by higher memory consumption.
 While calculated elements "on-read" are handled in the CAP layer, the "on-write" variant is implemented by using the corresponding database feature for tables.
-The entity definition above results in the following table definition:
+The previous entity definition results in the following table definition:
 ```sql
 -- SAP HANA syntax --
 CREATE TABLE Employees (